Groups

 "subset_ids": ["sub_abc123", "sub_def456"]

-- Access filters in the same category are combined with
+- Access policies in the same category are combined with

-OR(the member sees data matching any of them) - Access filters in different categories are combined with
+OR(the member sees data matching any of them) - Access policies in different categories are combined with

 AND(the member sees data matching all categories)